View inside the reading room of the National Library

 The city guarantees the right place for every bookworm.
 Behind the doors of these libraries, you'll discover Vienna as a city with a rich cultural heritage and find oases of peace amid the fast pace of the city.
 Above all, the spines of books can also charm the eye.

-With seven reading rooms and around 3.9 million books, the Austrian National Library in the Imperial Palace makes it into first place on the list of not only Vienna's but the world's most beautiful libraries, mainly because of the impressive ceremonial room.
-The impressive building was built by Johann Bernhard Fischer von Erlach and his son Joseph Emanuel Fischer von Erlach.
-The room built in the 18th century in the Baroque style is adorned with a lavishly decorated dome, Venetian grand globes and more than 200,000 historic volumes.
-It's a sight that overpowers.
-The most important task of the library itself is to collect and archive all publications released in Austria, including electronic media.
-The National Library's valuable collection of books includes collections of the Habsburgs, making it one of the most significant libraries in the world in historical terms.
+With seven reading rooms and around 3.9 million books, the Austrian National Library in the Hofburg tops the list, primarily because of its impressive State Hall.
+The impressive building was designed by Johann Bernhard Fischer von Erlach and his son Joseph Emanuel.
+Built in the 18th century in the Baroque style, the hall boasts a lavishly decorated dome, magnificent Venetian globes and is filled with more than 200,000 historical volumes.
+The sight is a feast for the eyes.
+The library’s most important function is to collect and archive every publication released in Austria, including electronic media.
+The National Library’s valuable book collection includes works from the collections of the Habsburgs.
+This makes it one of the most important historical libraries in the world.

 Viennese knowledge: Vienna City Library in City Hall